Architecture

 session/

-Stateful session.
-Owns the cookie jar, the per-host transport map, and the lifecycle of Refresh / Fork / Warmup / state persistence.
+The stateful session layer.
+Owns the cookie jar, the per-host transport map, and the lifecycle of Refresh, Fork, Warmup, and state persistence.

 - One transport per host, lazily created.
-First request to
+The first request to

-example.combuilds the transport.
-Every request after reuses it.
-Refresh()closes connections but keeps the cookie jar and the TLS resumption ticket cache.
-Can switch protocols on the way.Fork(n)returnsnchild sessions sharing the cookie jar and TLS cache but with their own connections.
-Like opening multiple browser tabs.Warmup(ctx, url)simulates a real page load: fetches the HTML, parses it, then pulls CSS/JS/image subresources with realistic per-resource priorities and timing.
+example.combuilds the transport; every later request reuses it.
+Refresh()closes connections but keeps the cookie jar and the TLS resumption ticket cache, with an optional protocol switch on the way.Fork(n)returnsnchild sessions sharing the cookie jar and TLS cache but with their own connections.
+The mental model is multiple browser tabs.Warmup(ctx, url)simulates a real page load: fetches the HTML, parses it, then pulls CSS, JS, and image subresources with realistic per-resource priorities and timing.

 transport/